yogsototh/krambook/content/00_intro.md

 %%% complex %%% ruby: (1..5).map do |x|
 x*x
 end.join(" : ") %%%
+LLL latex LLL \LaTeX LLL
+LLL tldr LLL {\em Too long don't read: } LLL

+It is a simple demonstration of how macros are working.
+They were declared inside the markdown like this:

+     %%% multiline %%% a
+     multiline
+     macro %%%
+     %%% ruby %%% ruby: "a"*3 %%%
+     %%% complex %%% ruby: (1..5).map do |x|
+     x*x
+     end.join(" : ") %%%
+     LLL latex LLL \LaTeX LLL
+     LLL tldr LLL {\em Too long don't read: } LLL

+Now if I write:

+> \%tldr A simple demonstration of how macros are working.

+It renders as:

-%tldr A simple demonstration of how macros are working.
+> %tldr A simple demonstration of how macros are working.

 With %multiline